SAS 2024 Board Elections

-*Please note that voting opens on Wednesday, March 1 and closes on Wednesday, March 15, 2023 at 5:00pm EDT.
+Please note that voting opens on Tuesday, January 30 and closes on

 Rachael E. Jack, PhD

-I am currently a Professor of Computational Social Cognition, Head of the Centre for Social, Affective & Cognitive Neuroscience (cSCAN), and Director of the Facesyntax lab at the University of Glasgow, Scotland.
-Our team studies how emotions are communicated via facial expressions within and across cultures.
-We build models of dynamic facial expressions using an interdisciplinary approach (social perception, data-driven methods, vision science, dynamic computer graphics, computational modelling) that inform psychological theories to design socially interactive virtual agents in Artificial Intelligence.
-The SAS community has been integral to our success, warmly embracing our work and providing visible platforms that have launched several careers.
+I’m Professor of Computational Social Cognition, Head of the Centre for Social, Affective & Cognitive Neuroscience (cSCAN), and Director of the Facesyntax laboratory at the University of Glasgow, Scotland.
+We study how emotions are communicated via facial expressions within and across cultures by building 3D models of dynamic facial expressions.
+We use an interdisciplinary approach that includes social perception, vision science, data-driven methods, dynamic computer graphics, and computational modelling.
+Our results inform both fundamental psychological theories and the design socially interactive virtual agents in Artificial Intelligence.
+The SAS community has been integral to our success, warmly embracing our work and providing internationally visible platforms that have launched several careers.

 Where do we go next?
-Affective science has never been more important in shaping and understanding all forms of life on earth (humans, animals, plants, AI/virtual agents) and must remain at centre stage to address these complex challenges.
-My goal would be to establish SAS as the international go-to society by (1) extending our community globally and across disciplines and (2) building new relationships with key international organizations I’m involved with (e.g., Association for Psychological Science—APS, Consortium of European Research on Emotion—CERE, Affective Computing & Intelligent Interaction—ACII).
+The world is changing rapidly.
+In these challenging times, affective science has never been more important in understanding all forms of life on earth, including humans, animals, and AI/virtual agents, and must remain central to addressing these fundamental and exciting challenges.
+My goal would be to establish SAS as the international go-to society by (1) extending our community both globally and across disciplines and (2) building new relationships with key international organizations I’m involved with (e.g., Global Engagement Committee of the Association for Psychological Science—APS, Affective Computing & Intelligent Interaction—ACII).

-Finally, SAS’s success is only ever made possible by the people who make up our community and as SAS President my commitment is to welcome and support all those who join us in building it.
+Finally, the success of SAS is only ever made possible by the people who make up our community and, as SAS President, my core commitment is to welcome and support all those who wish to join us in building it.